luc-github/ESP3D-TFT/docs/WebDavService.md

 The content of the reponse is:
  - the file if the resource is a file
- - empty if the resource is a directory

 The response code is:
 - 200 if the resource is a file  and the request was successful